What Garlic Tastes Best?

 A bulb of garlic and the individual cloves that make up the bulb - are alive.
 The bulb or head is made up of multiple cloves, arranged in a tight family.
 Garlic is a particularly rich source of organosulfur compounds.
 When garlic is first harvested from its cozy home a few inches below the soil surface, it's moisture content is the highest.
 At this time, the freshly harvested garlic will have the least pungent (hot and zingy) taste.
 In fact, the taste will be very mild at this harvest time.
 As garlic cures, over the course of a few weeks to a month, moisture evaporates from the cloves.
 As the moisture disappears, the taste increases in hotness and pungency, and at this time, cured garlic has a zingy, savory flavor.
 Over time, the taste of garlic changes.
 In fact, it is always changing and never static.
 Each clove contains the road map, the instructions, the DNA (just like its mother clove before it) to develop into a new family of cloves.

 If you live in the United States, more than likely you cook with softneck garlic.
 It is named this as its neck is soft and braidable.
-Softneck garlic is grown in abundance in California, Oregon and Nevada.
+Softneck garlic is grown in abundance in California, Oregon, and Nevada.
 It is also grown in China and imported into the United States.
 The two most prevalent varieties grown commercially are California Early and California Late.
-Softneck garlic contains a circle of plump cloves surrounding and adjoining a second circle of smaller cloves, all enveloped by many papery layers of skin.
+Softneck garlic contains a circle of plump cloves surrounding and adjoining the second circle of smaller cloves, all enveloped by many papery layers of skin.
 Because softneck garlic stores well, it has become the favored commercial garlic in most supermarkets and grocery stores.

 Hardneck garlic develops a central flowering stem and is hard and erect (as compared to the limp, softneck stem).
 Hardnecks have a single row of cloves, wrapped in multiple layers of papery skin which forms the “head” or bulb of garlic.
 Hardneck garlic varieties tend to grow best in colder climates as they are more winter hardy.
 Surprisingly, hardneck garlics peel easier, are more flavorful than their softneck relatives, though they have fewer, and larger cloves per head.
 Why do we not find more hardneck garlic in the supermarket?
 One reason is that hardneck varieties do not store as well as softnecks.
 They begin to deteriorate and shrivel within four to six months after harvest.

 Regardless of the type of garlic, there are many factors that affect the taste, size, flavor and eating caliber in the kitchen.
 Growing conditions, soil type, weather during the growing season and harvest, moisture content, and the nutrients and earth elements in the soil all contribute to the final product.
 Surprisingly, the taste of garlic can vary year to year depending on simple factors such as the weather.
 For example, if there is a drought during the growing season and the saturated moisture level in the soil is low, the resulting garlic may have a more pungent flavor.
-The fact that garlic is ever changing, and has a dynamic life cycle, explains a great deal of its changing taste and spectrum of flavours over its life.
+The fact that garlic is ever-changing, and has a dynamic life cycle, explains a great deal of its changing taste and spectrum of flavors over its life.

 Garlic Needs Curing.

 At harvest, garlic is hung away from direct sunlight, in a dry, well-ventilated place.
 Here it cures for three to five weeks before going to market.
-Curing dries the bulb and brings out additional flavor, and as the cloves’ papery skin turns darker and forms a tight, sealing cover around the individual cloves.
+Curing dries the bulb and brings out the additional flavor, and as the cloves’ papery skin turns darker and forms a tight, sealing cover around the individual cloves.

 Preparing Garlic Changes the Flavor.